pyrohost/pyrodactyl/README.md

 -   Git
 -   Vagrant
 -   libvirtd
+-   nfs-utils

+### Install nfs-utils
+-   Fedora
+`sudo dnf install nfs-utils`

+-   Ubuntu/Debian
+`sudo apt-get install nfs-kernel-server`

+Now Start the tool

+-    `sudo systemctl start nfs-server`
+To have it start when your computer start's do.
+-    `sudo systemctl enable nfs-server`
 ### Notes about Local Development on Linux

 Using [Vagrant](https://www.vagrantup.com) on Linux Is incredibly simple.
 Verify you met the prerequisits above, then follow these simple steps.